by John Brown, HaveFunBiking.com

 I’ve talked in the past about starting a bit cold for winter riding.
 While this is good advice for the high freezing temperatures, your body will have serious issues creating enough warmth once the temps revolve near zero.
 Wear enough to be warm walking outside, and your ride will be pleasant.
 Also, store your clothes and gear in a warm place.
 Leaving your boots an gloves in a cold garage is a sure fire way to freeze yourself out.

 Being dry is being warm at super cold temperatures.
 For this reason, waterproof clothing helps a ton.
-Waterproof gloves, boots, jackets, pants, and gaiters will keep the water out and warmth in.
+Waterproof gloves, boots, jackets, pants, and gaiters will keep the water out and warmth inside.

 Above almost all else, a positive attitude will keep things fun in the cold weather.
 That positive attitude also helps if you need to cut rides short.
-Be appreciative for the ride you had vs the ride you wanted.
+Be appreciative for the time you had to ride vs. the time you wanted to spend outdoors.
 You may only get 40 minutes, so enjoy it.